Cinnamon sugar: History

+In the 21st century, the term has remained as staple of cookbooks, mostly when it comes to desserts, including vegan recipes.

+Use

 This spice mixture has not only been used to flavor funnel cakes and other treats, but it has been mentioned in patents and as part of recipes.
 The latter is where many results of the term derive, as the term "cinnamon sugar" is often used in cookbooks.
 This spice mixture has also been used in scientific studies about bean flour, a natural remedy of cinnamon sugar to "treat" dermatitis, and others, while being part of the promotional materials of companies like King Arthur Flour.
 There is currently a propellant developed for astronauts which has the moniker of "cinnamon sugar."

 Poems have mentioned the spice mixture as well, like Nancy Gillespie Westerfield's 1976 work, which talks about how the main character toasted her bread with the spice mixture, reminding her of "sweet things" from her girlhood, or Mel Vavra's 2001 work, which poses the protagonist as "a Cinnamon-Sugar girl."